 What are the challenges?

 The one downfall to using these blankets is that they warm up any temperature, so if the outside temperatures is 15°C it will be much warmer under the blankets.
 This means that we need to wait until the optimal time to put the blankets out, which we do by hand.
-We have put them out now in the vineyard, having to wait until late into the fall because of the unseasonably warm temperatures.

 Another challenge is getting all of our pruning and tying done in the fall before the blankets go on.
 We wait as long or as late as possible in the fall to do our pruning and tying as we need the vines to be as dormant as possible to be able to carry out these tasks effectively.
 Once the vines have lost all of their leaves we move quickly to prune, tie down and apply blankets before the earth freezes and the snow starts to fall.
 As a comparison, most wine growing regions wait until winter to start their pruning or even late spring for certain varieties.